-The Return to Home (RTH) function brings the aircraft back to the last recorded Home Point and lands when the GPS is signal is strong.
+The Return to Home (RTH) function brings the aircraft back to the last recorded Home Point and lands when the GPS signal is strong.
 There are three types of RTH: Smart RTH, Low Battery RTH, and Failsafe RTH.
 If the aircraft successfully recorded the home point and the GPS signal is strong, the RTH will be triggered when either the user starts Smart RTH, the aircraft battery level is low, or the signal between the remote controller and the aircraft is lost.
 RTH will also be triggered in other abnormal scenarios such as if there is a loss of video transmission.

-GPS Description Home Point ( 10 The default Home Point is the first location where the aircraft received a strong or moderately strong GPS signal (where the icon shows white).
-The aircraft status indicator blinks green quickly after the Home Point has been recorded.
+GPS Description Home Point 30 10 The default Home Point is the first location where the aircraft received a strong or moderately strong GPS signal (where the icon shows white).
+It is recommended to wait until the Home Point is successfully recorded before flying.
+After the Home Point is recorded, the aircraft status indicator blinks green and a prompt appears in DJI Fly.
+If it is necessary to update the Home Point during the flight (such as if the user changes position), the Home Point can be manually updated under Safety in System Settings on DJI Fly.